 We have a leaflet for developers which outlines the information we will need so we can assess the impact of a development on air quality.
 Please contact us if you would like a copy.

 Developers have to let us know before installing a non domestic furnace or fixed boiler.

 Specific information will be required for new (non-domestic) chimney stacks.
 You should apply to us for chimney height approval, a full D1 chimney height calculation may be required.

 To control emissions, you may also require an Environmental Permit.

 We strongly recommend you contact us to discuss these matters early in the planning process.
 This will ensure that you send us the right information and avoid delays.

 Smoke Control Areas

-There are no Smoke Control Areas or Zones in South Lakeland.
+There are no Smoke Control Areas or Smoke Control Zones in South Lakeland.